 While school enrollment rates in the region have vastly improved in recent years, Latin American students continue to rank in the bottom third worldwide in math, reading and science, according to the latest Programme for International Student Assessment (PISA) survey.
 One of the barriers to success is unequal access.
 The region’s poorest students are more than two years behind their wealthier counterparts, according to the Inter-American Development Bank, which predicts it would take decades for the region to catch up with higher performing countries in math and science.

-Whether it's a STEM bootcamp in Mexico, a nature-based science curriculum in Brazil, supplying books and supplies in Argentina or providing educational support to teachers and students in Chile, PADF and partners are working to bridge the digital divide.
+Whether it's a science fair in Mexico, a nature-based science curriculum in Brazil, supplying books and supplies in Argentina or providing educational support to teachers and students in Chile, PADF and partners are working to bridge the digital divide.

 In Argentina, PADF is supporting Fundación Leer, a non-profit organization dedicated to increasing literacy in Argentina, to implement the Leyendo las Ciencias, or Reading the Sciences, project.
 Through teacher trainings, book donations, a science fair, and other activities, the project aims to develop science literacy, including logical reasoning abilities and familiarity with the scientific method, among 5th and 6th graders in Pilar, Buenos Aires province.